We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 #3 Offer a solution and see if it survives

-If you’re solution survives this interaction, your customer or potential customer should want access to the product right away.
+If your solution survives this interaction, your customer or potential customer should want access to the product right away.

 Either way, you’re going to learn a lot about your customers, what they want and what they don’t want.